slurmulon/generator-collector/docs/api/README.md

  - **String**: Wraps value in a single-property object, enabling (but not strictly necessary for) querying
  - **Function**: Accepts a resolved value and maps it into a new value

-It's only required to use `entity` when you:
- - Want to normalize all yielded values from your collector for querying purposes (**recommended**)
- - Need to await on nested promises in your collector generator functions (`async function*` is not possible)

 ```js
 import { collector, entity } from 'generator-collector'